 #2 – Thinking you should focus on a big data strategy, rather than using big data in carrying out a business strategy.

+While using big data for business progress, you may encounter various issues and questions.
 Specifically, what are your major problems as a business?
 How might big data better help you make decisions?

 Here’s a real-life situation from Jessica Davis of InformationWeek: A hospital in a big city noticed that there were more people with injuries arriving at their emergency room following pro sports games.
 Doctors, nurses, and administrators all saw what was happening, but they needed their hunch to be calculated so they could figure out exactly how they needed to adjust.